Ten Great Foreign-Language Films That Should Be In

 are innovative, some are forgettable, some try to imitate Hollywood and some

 are innovative groundbreakers.
-With two
+With Blu-ray

-hear them with fidelity that rivals the local arthouse.
+to see and hear them with fidelity that rivals the local arthouse.
 It is amazing that hardly any foreign films

 have been issued in either format in nearly two years.